 “There wasn’t enough time to go out, so all our food was delivered by Tesco.
 Anyway you never know what you’ll get with all that ‘farm-fresh, locally-produced’ nonsense.”

 Gill has only one regret about not actually visitng any local attractions “If we’d had an extra day , I’d liked to have seen Monkey World.
-That’s in Dorset too – but it’s great value, with adult admission only £1/ 10 shillings.”
+That’s in Dorset too – but it’s great value.
+According to the brochure, adult admission is only £1/ 10 shillings.”